-The following new and revised IFRS, which became effective for annual periods beginning on or after 1 January 2020, have been adopted in these financial statements.
-The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years.
+The following new and revised IFRS, which became effective for annual periods beginning on or after 1 January 2021, have been adopted in these financial statements.
+The application of these revised IFRSs, except where stated, have not had any material impact on the amounts reported for the current and prior years.